 Wearing the correct type of shoes can prevent this condition from happening and they are also the best treatment if the condition is already present.
-I believe that the type of shoes that you provide for your child play a key role in preventing ankle sprains.
-However, if you provide your child with the wrong pair of shoes, then they can be a contributing factor to the problem.
+I believe that the type of shoes that you provide for your child plays a key role in preventing ankle sprains.
+However, if you provide your child with the wrong pair of shoes, then they can be a contributing cause to the problem.

-Children are always running around and involved in high impact activities, so you need to provide them with shoes that provide good support, cushioning, traction, and protection from the punishing effects of hard surfaces.
+Children are always running around and involved in high-impact activities, so you need to provide them with shoes that provide good support, cushioning, traction, and protection from the punishing effects of hard surfaces.
 If your kids are involved in sports, then they are stressing their feet and legs at a whole different level.

 Signs and Symptoms of an Ankle Sprain – Take Note!